satpapadias/satalia-ds-challenge-truth-ft/README.md

 ```

 **Execution Flow:**
-1. Boots the `data-tools` and `model-tools` MCP servers.
+1. Boots the `data-tools` and `model-tools` MCP servers via `docker-compose`.
 2. Boots the Orchestrator and 3 specialist A2A Agents.
 3. Fires a JSON verification payload for 10 statements to the Orchestrator.
 4. Predicts via live Vertex AI calls, reconciles log-odds, runs occlusion explanations, and shuts down cleanly.

 ## ☁️ Cloud Deployment & Security

 The application stack deploys natively to GCP Cloud Run.
+The `cloudbuild.yaml` file defines a CI/CD pipeline that automatically builds and pushes the agent and tools images to Google Artifact Registry.

 **Infrastructure Provisioning:**
 ```bash